 If you are a user of our website/website forms and/or our client or a potential client and/or you got in touch with us through other means like email, telephone etc, we collect information about you in order to be able to manage our relationship with you.

 We are committed to keeping any information you provide to us securely and only processing it on the appropriate legal basis.
-We are currently in process of applying for ISO 27001, which is an international best practice standard for information security.
+Our ISO 27001 certification means our Information Security Management System is in line with international best practice.

 You can rest assured we will never sell your data.